Images and Media

 We need the author to confirm that we have either permission or rights to publish an image or piece of media.
 We can print an image if it is

-• if its copyright/license allows us to publish (sometimes called “Creative Commons”), or
+• if its copyright/license allows us to publish (sometimes called “Creative Commons”)

-• if it is All Rights Reserved and we have specific permission to publish.
-An email from the owner of the image clearly stating that we can use the image in Open Rivers is usually sufficient.
+• if it is All Rights Reserved, and if we have specific permission to publish.
+An email from the image owner stating that we can use the image in Open Rivers is usually sufficient.

 Questions